roymakumborenga/angular_web_app_iocco/README.md

 # OfficeAdminWeb

-## Working user management app connected to the web server at https://techtestapi.azurewebsites.net/swagger/index.html.
+## Working user management app able to consume data from the web server at https://techtestapi.azurewebsites.net/swagger/index.html as well as a standalone dockerised Web API

 ## Docker image generation is configured in docker file along with dockerignore folder

 ## Suggested enhancements include a summary Dashboard, refactoring of test database and/or fields, authentication as well as user interface enhancments